sdelliot/firewheel/docker/README.md

 docker build -t firewheel -f docker/firewheel.dockerfile .
 ```

-### Low-Permissioned Enviornments
+### Low-Trust Enviornments
-If the container is running in a low-permissioned environment (e.g., volumes cannot be mounted or additional software cannot be installed on the host) than the container will still run, but _likely_ lack the ability to launch VMs or connect together.
+If the container is running in a low-trust environment (e.g., volumes cannot be mounted or additional software cannot be installed on the host) than the container will still run, but _likely_ lack the ability to launch VMs or connect together.
 Effectively, this breaks minimega, but still enables the user to design and code the topology.
 That is, building new model components and topologies is still possible as is checking for dependency issues, syntax errors, etc.
 Model Components such as [`misc.print_graph`](https://sandialabs.github.io/firewheel/model_components/misc.print_graph.html) can be further leveraged to verify the network topology and scheduled events will occur as expected.
-To run the FIREWHEEL container in low-permissioned mode, use:
+To run the FIREWHEEL container in low-trust mode, use:

 ```bash
 sudo docker run --rm -it ghcr.io/sandialabs/firewheel:main